 The German black-and-white tragicomedy “Oh Boy” (2012) was film director and screenwriter Jan-Ole Gerster’s breakout debut that didn’t go unnoticed.
-The film won numerous awards, including the European Film Award for Best Debut, it got rave reviews on both sides of the Atlantic, the film was shown in movie theaters in about forty countries, and reportedly grossed nearly $3,000,000 worldwide.
-Not bad for a first and independently made art house film that has become a cult classic about life in modern Berlin today.
+The film won numerous awards, including the European Film Award for Best Debut, it got rave reviews on both sides of the Atlantic, the film was shown in movie theaters in about forty countries and reportedly grossed nearly $3,000,000 worldwide.
+Not bad for a first and independently made art-house film that has become a cult classic about life in modern Berlin today.

 And now, so many years after “Oh Boy,” Mr. Gerster’s long-awaited second feature “Lara” is about to be released in a number of countries; after the film was out in November 2019 in Germany, the release was delayed in several territories due to the Coronavirus pandemic.
-In the meantime “Lara” was screened successfully at various festivals, including last year’s Karvoly Vary International Film Festival (world premiere), winning three awards at the Czech festival.
-The film then toured festivals worldwide and was screened in Munich, Zurich, Vancouver, London, New York, Palm Springs, Chicago, Göteborg and Miami, among others.
+In the meantime, “Lara” was screened successfully at various festivals, including last year’s Karvoly Vary International Film Festival (world premiere), winning three awards at the Czech festival.
+The film then toured festivals worldwide and was screened in Munich, Zurich, Vancouver, London, New York, Palm Springs, Chicago, Göteborg, and Miami, among others.

-The award-winning German stage, television and screen actress Corinna Harfouch (who portrayed Magda Goebbels in “Downfall,” 2004) plays Lara; Tom Schilling who played the leading role in “Oh Boy” reappears as Lara’s son Viktor.
+The award-winning German stage, television, and screen actress Corinna Harfouch (who portrayed Magda Goebbels in “Downfall,” 2004) plays Lara; Tom Schilling, who played the leading role in “Oh Boy” reappears as Lara’s son Viktor.

 Since the film is directed by Jan-Ole Gerster, one of Germany’s most talented filmmakers, it comes as no surprise that “Lara” is a fascinating film and in-depth character study, an unsettling portrait of a desperate woman, that can be interpreted and understood differently by each viewer.
 Time will tell where Mr. Gerster’s career is headed after “Lara” although I’m sure he may be in for yet another surprising cinematic success—hopefully sooner than later.

 I sat down with Mr. Gerster (b.
-1978) for a Corona proof Skype interview to talk about “Lara” and his approach as a filmmaker in the wonderful world of his brilliant imagination.
+1978) for a Corona-proof Skype interview to talk about “Lara” and his approach as a filmmaker in the wonderful world of his brilliant imagination.

 Mr. Gerster, how did “Lara” come about?
 Was it an easy journey, especially since you set the bar very high with “Oh Boy”?

 You think I did?
 I hope so, not that I rank my movies, but I think “Lara” has a more cinematic approach in terms of visual storytelling and in terms of storytelling itself.
 So I think I moved a little bit forward, and that was my main goal.
-But it took a while, as you might have noticed [laughs], because I was a bit suprised by the success of my first film.
-There are filmmakers who just climb back on the horse and do their next film, and then do another one, and there are many filmmakers who even manage to top their first film when they do their second, but there are also people who are having a terrible time even putting a second film together.
+But it took a while, as you might have noticed [laughs], because I was a bit surprised by the success of my first film.
+Some filmmakers just climb back on the horse and do their next film, and then do another one.
+There are many filmmakers who even manage to top their first film when they do their second, but there are also people who are having a terrible time even putting a second film together.
 I was somewhere in between, I think.
 So I spent my days developing a few new projects that I still continue to develop right now—I’m working on two projects that I started to write between “Oh Boy” and “Lara,” but then I met this wonderful screenwriter Blaž Kutin from Slovenia who’s now living in Berlin.
 I was always interested in finding a collaborator when it comes to screenwriting, but it’s almost an impossible task if you force this.
 It’s like finding the right person you want to spend your life with: you have to get along on so many levels, you have to share so many things that you like, you have to be able to argue, fight and laugh.
 So it was very complicated to find this one collaborator in screenwriting, but with Blaž it was really natural from the beginning.
 I’m really happy about that.

 When did you start working together on “Lara”?